The Wildlife Preserve (and Arboretum)

-at the 1816 Historic Shupe Homestead
+at the 1811 Historic Shupe Homestead

-The “Arboretum” portion of the wildlife preserve is an area located in the front portion of the property where several unique and native tree specimens have been planted.
-These native trees were selected specifically for their beauty, scientific study, and overall positive contribution to the Museum’s Wildlife Preserve.
-This is one of the portions of the preserve that is mowed regularly.
-Below is a listing of the trees growing in the Arboretum.
+The “Nahorn Arboretum” portion of the wildlife preserve is an area located in the front portion of the Shupe Homestead, where several unique and (mostly) native tree specimens have been planted.
+This largely native collection of trees continues to be built and is maintained by Col. Nahorn specifically for its beauty, scientific study, and overall positive contribution to the Wildlife Preserve and Beaver Creek Watershed as a whole.
+This is one of the portions of the Preserve that is mowed regularly.
+We continue to regularly add to the list of plantings.
+Below is a listing of the trees growing in the Arboretum:

 -Baldcypress (Taxodium distichum)